How to Make a Law School Outline

 Also, do NOT include facts from cases discussed in class.
 The only thing you need from cases discussed in class are the rules from those cases.

 So now let’s talk about what should go into an outline.
 The first thing you need is a framework for the course.
 I recommend that you take the table of contents from your assigned book, or the course syllabus, and use that as a starting point.
 You might change the format as you go along, but you need to have something to get you going.

 Second, place the rules that you learned into the outline.
 The rules and exceptions to the rules need to be as concise as possible, and written in your own words.
 For example, suppose you have a case from 1894 and the case states the rule as follows: the wrong inflicted, when the defendant so did with intent, and with force that contacted the victim’s person, must result in adequate compensation for that injury.
 Now let’s take that archaic language and write something like this: A defendant’s intentional action will result in the defendant paying for all damages.
 So see what I did there?
 I took that old language, rearranged it, and turned it into something that we can understand today.
 Generally, law school exams will only test you on the black letter law.

-Third, if the professor tells you, or strongly hints that something is going to be on the exam, then make a note of that in your outline.
+Third, if the professor tells you, or strongly hints that something is going to be on the exam, then make a note of that in your law school outline.